FBI’s joint terrorism task force investigating latest arson attack on Tesla facility

 An investigation into another arson attack on Teslas has been elevated to the FBI’s Joint Terrorism Task Force, officials have revealed.

-President Donald Trump has vowed to treat those who vandalize Teslas in mounting attacks to protest Elon Musk’s job cuts and the dismantling of the federal government through DOGE as “domestic terrorists.”
+President Donald Trump has vowed to treat those who vandalize Teslas in mounting attacks to protest Elon Musk’s job cuts and the dismantling of the federal government through the Department of Government Efficiency as “domestic terrorists.”
+Musk is the owner of Tesla and has seen his public opinion - and stock price of the car company plummet - since he joined the White House to slash the government budget.

 Musk posted a video of the burning cars at the Tesla facility in Las Vegas on social media with a single word response: “Terrorism.”